 - Aircrews piloted several UH-60 Black Hawk helicopters for training during the third weekend of August 2024 as part of some specific weekend training at Fort McCoy.

-According to Fort McCoy training officials with the Directorate of crews held training at Fort McCov the third weekend of August at Young Air Assault Strip as well as
+According to Fort McCoy training officials with the Directorate of Plans, Training, Mobilization and Security, several Black Hawks and YEAR IN REVIEW 2024 crews held training at Fort McCov the third weekend of August at Young Air Assault Strip as well as the airport.